A crisis is anything that threatens your business and can result in financial loss, tarnished reputation, or legal/regulatory action.

 Tuckahoe Strategies has developed a proprietary methodology to help clients manage crisis situations.
 The methodology can be described using the acronym FACTS that spells out which steps should be taken in the first hours of a crisis:

 - Find out what happened from sources closest to situation.
 Accurate information is essential when it comes to crisis management.
 Bad information tends to move quickly between many sources in crises, so it is important that the facts are established by credible sources even if it means taking a little more time in the heat of the situation.

-Assess the damage/fallout.
+- Assess the damage/fallout.
 It is important to be able to make a determination about what has happened, what it means, and to whom.
 Is it a two-day problem or a two-year problem?
 How does it affect your corporate reputation?
 Your customers?
-The crisis manager needs to be able to understand the severity of the situation in order to effectively update the crisis team.
+A social media listening tool should be activated to capture and analyze intensity of chatter and sentiment.
+The crisis manager needs to pull from many sources to be able to understand the severity of the situation in order to effectively update the crisis team.

-Take action where possible.
-Crisis teams must include senior executives with decision-making power.
+- Take action where appropriate.
+At this point the crisis team has assembled and the crisis manager has provided an update on the facts and current reaction, it’s time to make decisions.
 What action the company takes (or doesn’t take) will set the tone for the remainder of the situation.
 It’s not necessary to attempt to resolve the entirety of the crisis at this stage, but swift, reasonable action will put the company in control and in the driver’s seat.

-Speak as the authoritative voice to key audiences.
+- Speak as the authoritative voice to key audiences.
 Say something!
 Sometimes, just letting your key audiences know that you are aware of the situation and on the job is enough as a first step.
 Silence is a killer.
-Organizations that have a crisis plan in place will usually have draft holding statements on the ready.
 If you are not controlling the message then surely someone else will – often with wrong information.